uhasmicoda/MySeleniumNewRepo/New Text Document.md

 ## 2 MAVEN

-1 What is Maven how it Supports in Jenkins.

 1 What is Maven and what is the use of the Maven?

 Maven is a build automation and project management tool mainly used for Java projects.
 It helps in compiling the source code, running the tests, packaging the application, and generating reports.
 The main advantage of Maven is dependency management — instead of manually adding jar files, we just declare them in the pom.xml and Maven automatically downloads them from the central repository.
 It also follows a standard project structure and uses plugins like the Compiler plugin and Surefire plugin to handle builds and test execution.
 In real-time projects, we use Maven not only to run tests but also to integrate with CI/CD pipelines like Jenkins.

 2 Explain Maven life cycle.

 In Maven, we use different lifecycle commands.
 The most common ones are mvn clean to remove the target folder, mvn compile to compile the source code, mvn test to execute test cases, mvn package to build the project into a JAR or WAR, and mvn install to place the package into the local repository.
 We also use mvn deploy to send the build to a remote repository.
 Additionally, commands like mvn dependency:tree and mvn help:effective-pom are useful for debugging dependencies.

-3 What is the Work process of maven
+3 What is the Work process of maven.

 In my experience, Maven plays a very important role in managing Java projects smoothly.
 It uses a configuration file called pom.xml, where we define the entire structure of the project—like its dependencies, plugins, and build steps.
 I mostly use it to handle all project dependencies and to automate the build process.

 When I run a command like mvn clean install, Maven follows a specific lifecycle.
 It starts by checking the project structure, then compiles the code, runs tests, and finally packages everything into a .jar or .war file.
 If needed, it can also deploy the final output to a remote repository.